judsonmitchell/ClinicCases/README.md

 # ClinicCases

+# DEPRECATION NOTICE

+Development on ClinicCases has stopped.
+There will be not further enhancement or upgrades.
+If you use this software, you should strongly consider moving to another system.
+Thanks to all of you who have supported this software over the years!

 ClinicCases is an open source case management system designed specifically for law school clinics.
 It uses PHP and MySQL.